 This tool only works with an ArcInfo license and will only be available in ArcToolbox if you have installed ArcInfo Workstation.

-Computes the geometric intersection of two coverages.
-Only those features in the area common to both coverages will be preserved in the output coverage.
+Computes the geometric intersection of two polygon coverages.
+All polygons from both coverages will be split at their intersections and preserved in the output coverage.

 Data types for geoprocessing tool parametersScript Example

 The coverage whose polygons will be combined with the union coverage.